Cardiac stress test: Stress testing using injected nuclear markers

 Stress and potential cardiac damage from exercise during the test is a problem in patients with ECG abnormalities at rest or in patients with severe motor disability.
-Pharmacological stimulation from vasodilators such as dipyridamole or adenosine, or positive chronotropic agents such as dobutamine can be used.
+Pharmacological stimulation from vasodilator such as dipyridamole or adenosine, or positive chronotropic agents such as dobutamine can be used.
 Testing personnel can include a cardiac radiologist, a nuclear medicine physician, a nuclear medicine technologist, a cardiology technologist, a cardiologist, and/or a nurse.
 The typical dose of radiation received during this procedure can range from 9.4 to 40.7 millisieverts.

-Function
+Recommended utility of this procedure

 The American Heart Association recommends ECG treadmill testing as the first choice for patients with medium risk of coronary heart disease according to risk factors of smoking, family history of coronary artery stenosis, hypertension, diabetes and high cholesterol.
 In 2013, in its "Exercise Standards for Testing and Training", the AHA indicated that high frequency QRS analysis during ECG treadmill test have useful test performance for detection of coronary heart disease.